PseudoDevs/IamGhost/amd3.md

-Last updated: 2024-04-10 00:47:22
+Last updated: 2024-04-10 00:47:55
-Random Quote: You're not gonna believe this because it usually never happens, but I made a mistake! - Rick Sanchez
+Random Quote: The Wall can stop an army, but not a man alone.  -  Mance Rayder